ramigs/strapi-nuxt-article/strapi-nuxt.md

 ```

 Since we've used `--quickstart` the first time we ran our Strapi app, before
-running it in development mode we need to install its dependencies:
+running it in development mode, we need to install the dependencies:

 ```shell
 npm install